Data-driven stabilization of switched and constrained linear systems: Switched data-driven compensators for robust constrained stabilization of LTI systems

 $x\in \R^n$, $u\in\R^m$, where the (persistent) disturbance $\dist(t) \in \R^q$ satisfies $\dist(t)^\top \dist(t) \leq 1$ for all times, subject to polyhedral state constraints described by $x \in \mc{X}$,

 for some $\{c_j\in \R^n \}_{j \in \mc{J}}.$ One fundamental challenge is to find an (as large as possible) set $\mc{X}_0 \subseteq \mc{X}$, together with a feedback controller that makes the set $\mc{X}_0$ invariant for the closed-loop dynamics \eqref{eq:disturbedLTI} --for any possible $\dist$-- and ensures asymptotic stability for the nominal system in the absence of disturbance.
-Here we follow an approach by \cite{Thibodeau:Tong:Hu:SetInvariance:AUT:2009}, that leverages the Lyapunov function $v(x) = \max\{ x^\top P_0x, x^\top c_1 c_1^\top x,\dots,x^\top c_N c_N^\top x \} $ (for some $P_0 \succ 0$) for the estimation of maximal invariant sets.
-We depart from \cite{Thibodeau:Tong:Hu:SetInvariance:AUT:2009} by designing a switched controller with guaranteed invariance region, directly from data and without requiring identification of the system \eqref{eq:disturbedLTI}.
+Here we draw from \cite{Thibodeau:Tong:Hu:SetInvariance:AUT:2009}, that leverages the Lyapunov function $v(x) = \max\{ x^\top P_0x, x^\top c_1 c_1^\top x,\dots,x^\top c_N c_N^\top x \} $ (for some $P_0 \succ 0$) for the estimation of maximal invariant sets.
+We depart from \cite{Thibodeau:Tong:Hu:SetInvariance:AUT:2009} by designing a novel switched controller, that further ensures asymptotic stability, and without requiring identification of the system in \eqref{eq:disturbedLTI}.

 In particular, we assume that the matrix $E\in \R^{n\times q}$ is known, but the only information available on the matrices $(\bar A, \bar B)$ is a set of data satisfying \eqref{eq:data}\footnote{Since $N$ =1, we omit the subscript $i=1$ in this section, see also \eqref{eq:maininvariance}.}.
-Let us start by defining
+For each $j \in \mc{J}$, we define